cdktf/cdktf-provider-google/docs/computeGlobalForwardingRule.python.md

 This field is not used for external load balancing.

-For `INTERNAL` and `INTERNAL_SELF_MANAGED` load balancing, this field identifies the network that the load balanced IP should belong to for this Forwarding Rule.
-If this field is not specified, the default network will be used.
+For Internal TCP/UDP Load Balancing, this field identifies the network that the load balanced IP should belong to for this Forwarding Rule.
+If the subnetwork is specified, the network of the subnetwork will be used.
+If neither subnetwork nor this field is specified, the default network will be used.

+For Private Service Connect forwarding rules that forward traffic to Google APIs, a network must be provided.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.63.1/docs/resources/compute_global_forwarding_rule#network ComputeGlobalForwardingRule#network}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.64.0/docs/resources/compute_global_forwarding_rule#network ComputeGlobalForwardingRule#network}

 ---